-You’ve probably seen commercials and other advertisements for “Low T” and “PMS” and “Menopausal Symptoms” and others problems.
+You probably see commercials and other advertisements for “Low T,” “PMS,” “Menopausal Symptoms,” and other problems.
 A lot of these symptoms come from Hormone Imbalances.
-Mostly, it’s been a female issue because women usually speak up and talk about things that don’t feel right.
+Mostly, it’s been a female issue because women usually speak up about things that don’t feel right.

-Men usually push through and just get resigned to their decreased functioning.
-Recent studies are showing that men’s hormones are just as messed up as women’s, so pharmaceutical companies have put on the full court press to include men in their commercials.
+Men usually push through and resign to their decreased functioning.
+Recent studies show that men’s hormones mess up as much as women’s do.
+Pharmaceutical companies put on the full-court press to include men in commercials.

-For women, the majority pattern I see is High Estrogen and Low Testosterone and Low Progesterone.
-Women usually complain of Hot Flushes, Night Sweats, Mood Changes, Weight Gain, Poor Sleep, Depression and Anxiety.
-It usually progresses to Loss of Libido and inability to have an orgasm in extreme cases.
+The majority pattern we see includes High Estrogen, Low Testosterone, and Low Progesterone.
+Women usually complain of Hot Flashes, Night Sweats, Mood Changes, Weight Gain, Poor Sleep, Depression, and Anxiety.
+It usually progresses to Loss of Libido and inability to orgasm in extreme cases.

-Bioidentical Hormones, those that mimic the natural ones in our bodies, are cheap and the profit is too low for a large drug company to put resources into.
-You can’t get a patent on something that is natural, so pharmaceutical companies have to come up with a similar looking molecule in the lab that is “close to” the real thing but no one else has patented yet.
+Bioidentical Hormones, those mimicking natural ones in our bodies, are cheap.
+The profit is too low for a large drug company to put resources into.
+You can’t get a patent on something natural, so pharmaceutical companies have to develop a similar-looking molecule in the lab that is “close to” the real thing that no one else has patented yet.

-Saliva testing is the most accurate, but urine and blood testing are available also.
-Each has it’s pros and cons and each can be effective in the hands of a provider that is trained to use that method.
-Follow up testing is always done, because hormones change over time.
+Saliva testing is the most accurate.
+However, urine and blood testing are also available.
+Each has its advantages.
+They can be useful in the hands of a provider trained to use that method.
+Follow-up testing always occurs because hormones change over time.

-Some good hormones can turn into bad ones or cause other symptoms not present before.
-Usually a cream rubbed into the abdomen or back while dressing in the morning is the most consistent way to fix hormones, but some can be done by injection or by other ways.
+Some good hormones turn into bad ones or cause other symptoms not present before.
+Usually, a cream rubbed into the abdomen or back while dressing is the most consistent way to fix hormones.
+Some are done by injection or other methods.

 We can help you to find the cause of your hormonal imbalances.